mkearney2023/babble-cloud/README.md

 # Babble Cloud

-Babble is a tool that enables beginner programmers to rapidly deploy serverless HTTP API's to AWS through a Pythonic YAML configuration file.
+Babble is a tool that enables beginner programmers to rapidly deploy serverless HTTP APIs to AWS through a low-code Pythonic YAML configuration file.

 ## Table of Contents